mundusnine/lit/README.md

   themes

 ## Overview
-lit is a lightweight text editor written mostly in Luau — it aims to provide something practical, pretty, *small* and fast, implemented as simply as possible; easy to modify and extend, or to use without doing either.
+:fire: is a lightweight text editor written mostly in Luau — it aims to provide something practical, pretty, *small* and fast, implemented as simply as possible; easy to modify and extend, or to use without doing either.